axibase/atsd/api/data/series/group.md

 * Calculate aggregated series for each subgroup, using specified `type`, `period`, `interpolate`, and `truncate` settings.

 * Evaluate boolean `constraint` expression for each aggregated series.
 Reject the partition if expression is `false` for some subgroup.
-The `constraint` expression could apply the [statistical functions](#functions-available-in-the-place-context) to aggregated series.
+The `constraint` expression can apply the [statistical functions](#functions-available-in-the-place-context) to aggregated series.

 * For each subgroup calculate value of the `minimize` expression, which can use the same [statistical functions](#functions-available-in-the-place-context).